agilosoftware/objeq/doc/Reference.md

 What this means for Objects is that the first time objeq encounters an Object, it decorates its Properties, but thereafter, any newly introduced Properties will *not* be Decorated and therefore will not trigger observers for dynamic Query updates.
 Because of this, it is recommended that all Properties be defined (even with a null value) before being Decorated.

 ### Arrays
 Arrays in JavaScript can't be subclassed properly, particularly problematic is that indexed get and sets `myArray[0] = 'blah'` can't be intercepted.
-So although all of an Array's mutator methods can be wrapped, there is no way to wrap indexed gets and sets, which means that items set in this way won't generate an observable change for dynamic queries.
+So although all of an Array's mutator methods can be wrapped, there is no way to wrap indexed gets and sets, which means that Items set in this way won't generate an observable change for dynamic queries.

 To work around this problem, objeq has to introduce a method to each Array that it decorates.
 This is the `item()` method, and can be utilized as follows: